AI Access Control

-Traditional OAuth was designed for human users clicking through consent screens.
-AI agents are different — they operate autonomously, chain actions together, and need fine-grained, verifiable authorization without human interaction for every request.
+OAuth was designed for human users clicking through consent screens.
+AI agents operate autonomously, chain actions together, and need fine-grained, verifiable authorization without a human in the loop for every request.

-LumoAuth shifts from "User X is always User X" to a more nuanced model:
+LumoAuth shifts the principal model from "User X is always User X" to something more precise:

-Agents are registered in LumoAuth just like OAuth clients, but with additional metadata:
+Agents are registered in LumoAuth similarly to OAuth clients, with additional metadata:

 {